Gonzih/log-replay/README.md

 Nginx/Haproxy logs are currently limited to GET only.
 SOLR requests will use post format for everything, as a way to subvert GET length limitations.

-## Log formats.
+## Log formats

-* *solr* formatting is log4j based.
-To use the tool, it is required that your line pattern is specified as follows:
+* To correctly use the solr adapter, it is required that the log4 pattern is configured as follows:

 ```

       <PatternLayout>